Morbid Tales (1984)

 would have been a very appropriate way to end the album, but perhaps they wanted to pull the listener back from the edge of

 the abyss before leaving them alone in the darkness.

-created by the previous song.
-It rages forward at a high speed, actually sounding very similar to the first song, "Into the
+feeling created by the previous song.
+It rages forward at a high speed, actually sounding very similar to the first song,

-Crypts of Rays".
-As it slows down, it recycles more riffs found elsewhere on the album, particularly from the title track.
+"Into the Crypts of Rays".
+As it slows down, it recycles more riffs found elsewhere on the album, particularly from the title

+track.
 This isn't terrible, but it seems a bit uninspired.
-However, after the brilliant instrumental, they get a pass to do whatever
+However, after the brilliant instrumental, they get a pass to do

-Satanic Rites and Apocalyptic Raids.
-Despite its shortcomings, it has earned its place in metal history.
+down from Satanic Rites and Apocalyptic Raids.
+Despite its shortcomings, it has earned its place in metal

-While it lacks the aggression and dark atmosphere found on early albums from Slayer, Bathory and Kreator, it maintains an
+history.
+While it lacks the aggression and dark atmosphere found on early albums from Slayer, Bathory and Kreator, it maintains

 (4 Apr.
 2009)